dejkr/ActiveLearning/activelearning/source/circuits1/Phase.rst

 Note the Delta  cursor display keeps track of the sign of the difference.
 You can use the measurement display to get frequency.
 Since you set the frequency of the source you don't really need to depend on the measurement window for this value.
 Assume ∆t is 0 if you really can't see any difference with 1 or 2 cycles of the sine wave on the screen.
-• Put a first cursor at the neg. to pos. zero crossing location for the IN1 ( VR1 + VC1) signal.
-Put a second cursor at the nearest neg. to pos. zero crossing location for the Math ( VR1 ) signal.
+• Put a first cursor at the neg. to pos. zero crossing location for the IN1 ( V\ :sub:`R1`\ + V\ :sub:`C1`\) signal.
+Put a second cursor at the nearest neg. to pos. zero crossing location for the Math ( V\ :sub:`R1`\ ) signal.
 Record the time difference and calculate the phase angle.
 Note ∆t maybe a negative number.
 Does this mean the phase angle leads or lags?

 ∆t _________, θ_________

-• Put a first cursor at the neg. to pos. zero crossing location for the IN1 ( VR1 + VC1) signal.
-Put a second cursor at the nearest neg. to pos. zero crossing location for the IN2 ( VC1 ) signal.
+• Put a first cursor at the neg. to pos. zero crossing location for the IN1 ( V\ :sub:`R1`\ + V\ :sub:`C1`\) signal.
+Put a second cursor at the nearest neg. to pos. zero crossing location for the IN2 ( V\ :sub:`C1`\ ) signal.
 Record the time difference and calculate the phase angle.

 ∆t _________, θ_________

-• Put a first cursor at the neg. to pos. zero crossing location for the Math ( VR1 ) signal.
-Put a second cursor at the nearest neg. to pos. zero crossing location for the IN2 ( VC1 ) signal.
+• Put a first cursor at the neg. to pos. zero crossing location for the Math ( V\ :sub:`R1`\ ) signal.
+Put a second cursor at the nearest neg. to pos. zero crossing location for the IN2 ( V\ :sub:`C1`\ ) signal.
 Record the time difference and calculate the phase angle.

 ∆t _________, θ_________

 6. Measure the time difference and calculate the phase θ offset at a different frequency.
 • Set OUT1 frequency to 1000 Hz and the time / div to 200us/div.
-• Put a first cursor at the neg. to pos. zero crossing location for the IN1 ( VR1 + VC1) signal.
-Put a second cursor at the nearest neg. to pos. zero crossing location for the Math ( VR1 ) signal.
+• Put a first cursor at the neg. to pos. zero crossing location for the IN1 ( V\ :sub:`R1`\ + V\ :sub:`C1`\) signal.
+Put a second cursor at the nearest neg. to pos. zero crossing location for the Math ( V\ :sub:`R1`\ ) signal.
 Record the time difference and calculate the phase angle.
 Note ∆t maybe a negative number.
 Does this mean the phase angle leads or lags?

 ∆t _________, θ_________

-• Put a first cursor at the neg. to pos. zero crossing location for the IN1 ( VR1 + VC1) signal.
-Put a second cursor at the nearest neg. to pos. zero crossing location for the IN2 ( VC1 ) signal.
+• Put a first cursor at the neg. to pos. zero crossing location for the IN1 ( V\ :sub:`R1`\ + V\ :sub:`C1`\) signal.
+Put a second cursor at the nearest neg. to pos. zero crossing location for the IN2 ( V\ :sub:`C1`\ ) signal.
 Record the time difference and calculate the phase angle.

 ∆t _________, θ_________

-• Put a first cursor at the neg. to pos. zero crossing location for the Math ( VR1 ) signal.
-Put a second cursor at the nearest neg. to pos. zero crossing location for the IN2 ( VC1 ) signal.
+• Put a first cursor at the neg. to pos. zero crossing location for the Math ( V\ :sub:`R1`\ ) signal.
+Put a second cursor at the nearest neg. to pos. zero crossing location for the IN2 ( V\ :sub:`C1`\ ) signal.
 Record the time difference and calculate the phase angle.

 ∆t _________, θ_________